Goal | What You Can Do | Media | Resources

 Background

-TIn the face of habitat loss, climate change, and invasive species, connecting generations through nature is more important than ever.
-Intergenerational outdoor programs offer opportunities to build friendships, share knowledge, and inspire a lifelong love of the environment.
+In the face of biodiversity changes, habitat loss, climate change, and other environmental issues, connecting generations through nature is more important than ever to pass down knowledge and keep passion for conserving habitats alive.
+Intergenerational outdoor programs offer opportunities to build friendships, share knowledge, and inspire a lifelong love of the environment and create strong and connected communites.

-If you have questions about the program, please email cwfeducation@cwf-fcf.org.
+If you have questions about the Wild Gnerations Prorgam please email cwfeducation@cwf-fcf.org.

 Goal of the Program

-The program encourages intergenerational knowledge sharing, social inclusion and volunteering in outdoor activities which serves as a legacy project to raise a generation of young conservationists that will make an impact on wildlife habitat.
+The program encourages intergenerational knowledge sharing, social inclusion and service-learning/civic engagment through outdoor activities and conservation actions which serves as a legacy projects to raise a generation of young conservationists mentored by elders that will make an impact on wildlife habitat going forward.

 What You Can Do